charlesb/HDP-workshop/README.md

 ![Image of Amabari Login Page](images/ambari_login_page.png)

-Once logged in, start all services
+Once logged in, start all services.

+It can take up to 6 minutes...

 ![Image of Amabari Start Services](images/ambari_start_services.png)